V1c70rn00b/v1c70rn00b.github.io/content/about/Blue Team/_index.md

 {{<typeit>}}
 "Empty your mind, be formless.
 Shapeless, like water.
 If you put Water into a cup, it becomes the cup.
-You put water into a bottleand it becomes the bottle.
+You put water into a bottle and it becomes the bottle.
 You put it in a teapot, it becomes the teapot.

 Now, water can flow or it can crash.